formello-forms/formello/readme.txt

 == Changelog ==

 = 2.1.0 =
+* No JS form sending
+* Better handling of form request and response
 * Added multi choices
 * Code reduction
 * Better handling of form in post/page